-Here you will learn about how to syncing merged tree to ancestry, you will not be able to do this.
-I will explain this to you in detail why you cannot sync with the ID that you have from Ancestry.
-Ancestry.com is the website where you need to create your account and purchase their subscription.
+Here, you will learn about how to sync merged trees to ancestry.
+You will not be able to do this.
+I will explain to you in detail why you cannot sync with the ID that you have from Ancestry.
+Ancestry.com is the website where you need to create your account and purchase your subscription.

 Are you an avid genealogist or simply curious about your family history?
 If so, you’re likely familiar with Family Tree Maker (FTM) and Ancestry.com, two powerful tools that can help you uncover your roots.
 If you’ve been working on your family tree in Family Tree Maker and want to share it with the vast Ancestry.com community, you’re in the right place.
 In this blog post, we’ll guide you through the process of syncing merged trees from Family Tree Maker to Ancestry, unlocking a world of collaboration and discovery.